andykrohg/kafka-openshift-demo/README.md

 ## Installing Kafka
 Here we'll create a Kafka cluster with accompanying ZooKeeper cluster

-1. Install the **Red Hat Integration - AMQ Streams** Operator from OLM.
+1. Install the **Red Hat Integration - AMQ Streams Operator** from OperatorHub.
 2. Create a `Kafka` instance using the CR in this repo:
     ```bash
     oc apply -f kafka.yml